 Research On Electrolytes While Fasting

 In the limited research that exists, we find that sodium, potassium, and body water are energetically peed out during extended fasts.
 As far as electrolytes go, you see significant sodium excretion (called natriuresis) that peaks around day four of the fast, with a similar but less pronounced pattern of excretion for potassium.

-In one 1970s experiment, a morbidly obese man was fasted for 382 days—an intervention that more than halved his body weight.
+In one 1970s experiment, a morbidly obese man fasted for 382 days.
+This intervention more than halved his body weight.
 According to the authors, there were no complications worth mentioning.

 It’s interesting to note, however, that his sodium and potassium levels dropped significantly during the first 100 days of the fast.
 They later stabilized, but one wonders if these stabilizing electrolytes were leached from his bones.
-When you’re low on electrolytes, your body goes digging for them.
+When your blood is low on electrolytes, your body goes digging for them.